kgisl/project-ideas/ias/javaQuestions.md

 </ul>
 <h2 id="why-static-attributes-and-methods">Why static attributes and methods?</h2>
 <ul>
 <li>A class needs to know how many run-time objects are available at any point in time.
-A static integer counter object is made available in the class scope, so it is neither file scope or global scope.</li>
+A static integer counter object (<em>usually</em> private) is made available in the class scope, so it is neither file scope or global scope.
+A public static method then makes the value of the private static counter available for other objects to consume.</li>
 </ul>
 <h2 id="what-is-an-abstract-class-and-abstract-method-in-java-when-should-i-use-it-tutorial-attached">What is an Abstract Class and Abstract Method in Java?
 When Should I use it?
 Tutorial Attached</h2>
 <p><a href="https://crunchify.com/what-is-an-abstract-class-and-abstract-method-in-java-when-should-i-use-it/">https://crunchify.com/what-is-an-abstract-class-and-abstract-method-in-java-when-should-i-use-it/</a></p>